Harris, Embiid lead 76ers past Magic 108-101

 The Magic played without Aaron Gordon. who left Wednesday’s game against the Raptors with tightness in his hamstring following a hard foul by Kyle Lowry.

-Philadelphia improved to 3-1 in the restart behind a strong second half from Embiid, who scored 18 points after the break.
-Embiid was particularly effective inside the paint where he was 7 of 10 from the field.
-He was 0 for 8 from outside the lane.

 The 76ers led 88-86 midway through the fourth quarter when Horford knocked down a 3 from the left wing to ignite a 11-4 run to create some breathing room.
 Embiid capped the mini-explosion with a two-dribble move from the right wing where he maneuvered under the basket and around Vucevic and skied for a powerful reverse dunk.

-The Magic went cold down the stretch, unable to convert from long range.
+He then celebrated with his hands outstretched as he back-peddled down the court.

+The Magic led most of the game, but struggled to make shots in the fourth quarter and let up too many offensive rebounds.

+“It’s frustrating because we led all the way through the third quarter and played really well, but it is difficult when you keep giving up second chance points,” Vucevic said.
+“We just couldn’t finish.”

 TIP INS

-Magic: Shot just 42 percent from the field. … The two teams combined to shoot 16 of 61 from 3-point range.
+Magic: Shot just 42 percent from the field. … The two teams combined to shoot 16 of 61 from 3-point range. … Starters were a combined 7 of 24 from 3-point land.

 76ers: Held a 51-47 edge on the glass.